kvalge/customer-churn-python/README.md

 ### Project Structure and Functionalities

 basic_data_insight.py - writes basic data insight to basic_insight.txt file.
-charges_by_socio_dem.py - creates charts and writes data to charges_by_socio_dem.txt file about analysis of the most profitable customers by monthly charges.
+charges_by_socio_dem.py - creates charts and writes info to charges_by_socio_dem.txt file about analysis of the most profitable customers by monthly charges.
+churn_by_socio_dem.py - creates charts and writes info to churn_by_socio_dem.txt file to analyse churn by socio-dem characteristics.

 ### Dataset